 Situated on Africa’s east coast, Tanzania’s landscapes, cultures and wildlife encompass everything that comes to mind when someone thinks of Africa; beautiful beaches, tribal cultures, Mount Kilimanjaro and some of the best safari locations on the continent.
 Our group trips in Tanzania are open to anyone with an enthusiasm for volunteering together in the developing world; including those at school, in a community group, at university or working together.

-Our projects could see your group working with vulnerable and poor children in schools and orphanages or shadowing medical professionals in hospitals and clinics learning about local health issues.
+Our projects could see your group working with vulnerable and poor children in schools, helping groups of women in community centres or shadowing medical professionals in hospitals and clinics learning about local health issues.

 General information on Tanzania